aschuster3/Team2-Spring-2015-Capstone/README.md

 ### Add Admin Accounts

-To add more admin accounts, edit [`app/Global.java`] and follow the existing convention for new `User`s.
+To add more admin accounts, edit [`app/Global.java`] and follow the existing convention for a new `User`.

 [`app/Global.java`]: app/Global.java
 [app/Global.java]: app/Global.java